 Children don’t hear when we scold or lecture.
 They also don’t respond well to punishment.
 But they do see what we do.
 By respecting everyone, including the children, we are modeling how to act respectably.

-Final Word On Behavior Chart
+Final Thoughts On Behavior Chart

 Parenting is hard.
 Behavior chart and chore chart do feel like a much needed help in our long list of parenting duties.
 But taking shortcuts will only shortchange our children.
 Learning the right values is invaluable.